 Jump on a boat and get ready to go.
 You have to cross the water to reach Fort Sumter.
 If you’re planning on visiting Mount Pleasant, you’ll be happy to hear that many excursions to Fort Sumter leave from Patriots Point.

 Many boat tours include Fort Moultrie on Sullivan’s Island.
 This layered fort has stood through centuries and several wars.
-Some parts have been restored to help visitors to understand the rich history of the military architecture and its strategic importance.
+Some parts have been restored to help visitors to understand the rich history of its military architecture and strategic importance.

 For a journey that’s a stone’s throw south of Charleston, check out Wadmalaw Island.
 Drawing in travelers looking for a quiet getaway and Southern hospitality, the island is truly beautiful.
 It offers plenty of surprises waiting for those willing to explore.

 Wadmalaw Island is home to some of the most laid-back things to see & do in Charleston.
 Charleston Tea Plantation, American’s only tea garden, is a favorite stop.
 Jump on a trolley to learn about how tea is grown and prepared.
 On the tour, you’ll pass by more than a hundred acres of tea plants.

 For something a little stronger, head down to Deep Water Vineyard.
 At the only winery and vineyard in South Carolina, you can expect to sample some of the finest Southern wine.
 Don’t forget to try their muscadine wine, famous for its deep, sweet notes.
 Tastings and tours are available for wine connoisseurs and those curious to learn more.